pareesakd1118/ideaBox/README.md

 - Incorporate & iterate over arrays in order to filter what is being displayed
 - Craft code with clean style, using small functions that show trends toward DRYness, SRP, and purity

-Our personal learning goals were solidifying git hub work flow.

 ### Wins + Challenges:
-One challenge that was also a win was when a group member deviated from the DTR and we had a long, kind and informative discussion about it, which was also something we previously decided we would do in the event of a deviation from the DTR and we all agree that we are better for it moving forward.
+One challenge that was also a win was when a group member deviated from the previously defined working boundaries/expectations (aka DTR) and we had a long, kind and informative discussion about it, which was also something we previously decided we would do in the event of a deviation from the DTR and we all agree that we are better for it moving forward.

 Individual wins and challenges included feeling more solid in using the git workflow and understanding the use of the data model to render the DOM.